google-code-export/jpicker/ReadMe.txt

   Move the jPicker object to a single instance that all selection instances point to.
      - This will result in much faster operation and initialization for pages with multiple pickers.
-     - This will also remove the requirement for Internet Explorer to hide the picker icons for elements higher in the DOM (IE calculates its own z-index for embedded, positioned elements).

   Add activateCallback option for calling a callback function when the jPicker is activated or its binding is switched to a different picker element.